 Days (14-17): Chobe National park

-Chobe is one of the most visited National parks and the third-largest in Botswana.
+Chobe is one of the best National parks in Africa and the third-largest in Botswana.
 Chope national park has 4 distinct areas; Chobe riverfront, Nogatsaa, Savuti, and Linyanti but the most visited areas are the Savuti marsh and the Chobe riverfront as they have the highest concentration of wildlife- so we also opted to go there.
 Since Chobe is bigger than Moremi, I’d suggest staying here for four night to be able to enjoy the greater area of wildlife.

 Game drives in the southwestern area of the park